20 min read

 • Malicious code is the biggest threat.
 Nearly half of npm vulnerabilities are embedded malicious code, not coding errors.
 Detection must focus on intentional attacks, not just known CVEs.

 • Act on findings quickly.
-95% of the time when vulnerable components are consumed, a fixed version already exists.
+95% of the time a fixed version already exists.
 Yet 80% of dependencies remain un-upgraded for over a year.

 This guide covers npm security comprehensively.
 For deeper dives into specific topics: